andreijiroh-dev/website/markdown/user-manual/communications.md

 ## Pronouns and Language

-!!!+ See also TBD

 My pronouns is `he/they` (technically `he/him/they/them` for long version), although `they/them` is much preferred even if I chose to be identified to my gender at birth.

-In terms of discussing about things relating to neurodiversity and disability, I prefer identity first , especially when discussing about my disability and things like neurodiversity, since I mostly frame ableism and other issues related to these under both social and human rights models of disability.
+In terms of discussing about things relating to neurodiversity and disability, I prefer identity first, especially when discussing about my disability and things like neurodiversity, since I mostly frame ableism and other issues related to these under both social and human rights models of disability.
 You might check the [note on disabled and disability](https://www.thesaurus.com/e/writing/person-first-vs-identity-first-language/#note-on-disabled-and-disability) at thesaurus.com, especially when discussing accessibility across the community.
 I don’t usually gatekeep language relating to disability, although I might do when discrimination and bullying happens or when clarification is needed.